stefan-jansen/machine-learning-for-trading/installation/README.md

    - You should see numerous messages as Zipline processes around 3,000 stock price series
 5. Now we would like to test Zipline and the [juypter](https://jupyter.org/) setup.
 You can run notebooks using either the traditional or the more recent Jupyter Lab interface; both are available in all `conda` environments.
 Moreover, you start jupyter from the `base` environment and switch the environment from the notebook due to the `nb_conda_kernels` package (see [docs](https://github.com/Anaconda-Platform/nb_conda_kernels)).
 To get started, run one of the following two commands:
     ```bash
-    jupyter notebook --ip 0.0.0.0 --port 8888 --no-browser --allow-root
+    jupyter notebook --ip 0.0.0.0 --no-browser --allow-root
-    jupyter lab --ip 0.0.0.0 --port 8888 --no-browser --allow-root
+    jupyter lab --ip 0.0.0.0 --no-browser --allow-root
    ```
+    - There are also `alias` shortcuts for each so you don't have to type them: `nb` for the `jupyter notebook` version, and `lab` for the `jupyter lab` version.
     - The terminal will display a few messages and at the end indicate what to paste into your browser to access the jupyter server from the current working directory.
-6. To test Zipline, run the ```zipline_test.ipynb``` notebook.
-It contains the example from the Zipline tutorial referenced in step 5 and should display the backtest results at the end.

-# docker run -it -v $(pwd):/home/packt --name ml4t packt bash
-# jupyter lab --ip 0.0.0.0 --port 8888 --no-browser --allow-root

-Zipline: no assets traded;
-!zipline ingest -b quantopian-quandl edit DB (!)
+6. You can modify any of the environments using the standard conda workflow outlined below; see Docker docs for how to persist containers after making changes.

 ## How to install the required libraries using `conda` environments